U-BDS/nf-core_workshop/README.md

 We would also like to thank the following groups for support:

--   UAB's Research Computing (HPC resources) <!-- TODO:  If we receive support from Ambassador program, reminder to acknowledge it here -->
+-   UAB's Research Computing (HPC resources)
+-   Nextflow Ambassador program

 We would also like to thank the authors of the dataset which we implement in our workshop: